BilKoChal/BilKos-PC/README.md

     - **Smart Swap**: Select multiple Pokemon and click on an occupied slot to sequentially swap them.
     - **Capacity Checks**: Prevents you from moving more Pokemon than a Box or Party can hold.
 - **Toast Notifications**: Modern, non-intrusive alerts for feedback and errors.
-- **Settings & Customization**: **NEW!** Switch between Original Game Boy sprites, Modern pixel art, or Official Artwork via the settings menu.
+- **Settings & Customization**: Switch between Original Game Boy sprites, Modern pixel art, or Official Artwork via the settings menu.
 - **Trainer Editor**: Modify your name, money (capped at 999,999), and view badges/playtime.
 - **Level Editor**: Edit your Pokemon's level (1-100) with automatic stat recalculation.
 - **Move Editor**: Change your Pokemon's moveset by selecting from any Gen 1 move.